soongo/path-to-regexp/README.md

 // tokens: [{Name:"bar", Prefix:"/", Suffix:"", Pattern:"[^\\/]+?", Modifier:""}]
 ```

 **Please note:** The `Regexp` returned by `path-to-regexp` is intended for ordered data (e.g. pathnames, hostnames).
 It can not handle arbitrarily ordered data (e.g. query strings, URL fragments, JSON, etc).
+When using paths that contain query strings, you need to escape the question mark (`?`) to ensure it does not flag the parameter as [optional](#optional).

 ### Parameters